 - if required, representing an agency in court with regard to small claims (ie claims up to $5 000); and

 Agencies are responsible for managing under excess claims (ie claims where the total cost of the claim, including third party costs, is less than the excess amount).
 JLT can provide assistance if an agency requests, for a fee.

 Agencies must follow government procurement requirements (see the Buying for Government section at www.purchasing.tas.gov.au) when organising repairs.
 Agencies must not authorise repairs for vehicles leased through the Government's Fleet Manager without the prior consent of the Fleet Manager.

 - if the agency accepts liability - the third party should be requested to make a written claim and attach two written quotations.
 The agency should seek to settle the claim based on the lowest quotation;

 - if the third party is at fault:

 - contact the third party seeking reparation either from the third party's insurance company or directly; and

-- The Office of the DPP must be involved in all negotiations, settlements, or court appearances regarding large or complex third-party claims.
-The Office of the DPP must also be advised whenever a legal demand is received by an agency.
+- The Office of the Solicitor-General must be involved in all negotiations, settlements, or court appearances regarding large or complex third-party claims.
+The Office of the Solicitor-General must also be advised whenever a legal demand is received by an agency.

-- The Office of the DPP will arrange for external legal assistance if it determines, in consultation with the agency, that it is required.
+- The Office of the Solicitor-General will arrange for external legal assistance if it determines, in consultation with the agency, that it is required.

-Important: If any legal demands (including court documents) are received by an agency, it must immediately advise, and forward the documents to the Office of the Director of Public Prosecutions (and provide copies to JLT) as immediate legal action is often required.
-The DPP (and JLT) must also be immediately advised of details of any impending inquests or official enquiries.
+Important: If any legal demands (including court documents) are received by an agency, it must immediately advise, and forward the documents to the Office of the Solicitor-General (and provide copies to JLT) as immediate legal action is often required.
+The Office of the Solicitor-General (and JLT) must also be immediately advised of details of any impending inquests or official enquiries.
 Any other communications from third parties must be immediately forwarded to JLT.